scale-it/algo-builder/docs/py-teal.md

 - To solve this problem we have introduced a support for passing `external parameters`.
 - Deployer functions(`loadLogic`, `fundLsig`, `deploySSC`) take one extra optional argument: a smart contract parameters object(`scInitParam`).
 This argument is passed to PyTEAL script.
 - Parameter objects are part of hash.
 So if we change parameters, we may need to redeploy the smart contract.
+### Usage

-To use this feature, you can pass an external parameter object from the script:
+To use this feature, you can pass an external parameter object in a deployment script:

       scInitParam = {
         TMPL_TO: john.addr,